moss-l/bhs-js-testing/elements-of-stylish-code.md

 logic at all.
-But to a human reader, beyond the fact that `score` is a better name than either `xyz` or `abc`, it can be a useful clue that these functions operate on the same kind of thing—not on arbitrary vaules, not even on any old numbers, but on numbers that can represent a score in the game.
+But to a human reader, beyond the fact that `score` is a better name than either `xyz` or `abc`, it can be a useful clue that these functions operate on the same kind of thing—not on arbitrary values, not even on any old numbers, but on numbers that can represent a score in the game.

 The flip side of this rule of thumb is *don’t* use the same name to